-Building block 2: Audit results during the reporting year
+Building block 2: Results from audits and external evaluations Audit results during the reporting year

 Since its establishment, the Agency has not received any critical recommendations from the internal and external auditors.
 2014 was no exception in this respect as no critical recommendations were issued.
 Furthermore, all recommendations from previous years were implemented as planned, reported in a timely manner and approved by the respective authority.